wtruscott/startup-matchmaker/startup-matchmaker/README.md

 When you have fulfilled the requirements below, submit a link to your github repo in the google form.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 10:00am.

 ## Requirements

 1. Open the starter_code in your code editor